salazkin/texturepackerify/README.md

 ### Step 1: Organize Images

-Place your images into folders, each forming its own atlas:
+Place your images into folders.
+Each folder will be packed into its own atlas.
+For example:

 ```
 atlases/
 ├── atlas1/
 │   ├── img0.png
 │   ├── img1.png
+│   ├── img2.png
 ├── atlas2/
 │   ├── img12.png
 │   ├── img13.png
+│   ├── img14.png
 ```

 ### Step 2: Pack Atlases